akshell/docs/ref/core/db.rst

 Types
 -----

-Four Akshell database types are represented by properties of the ``ak`` module; they are instances of the :class:`Type` class.
+Akshell has four database types; they are represented by instances of the :class:`db.Type` class.

 .. data:: number